TypeStrong/typedoc/README.md

 -   `--tsconfig <path/to/tsconfig.json>`<br>
     Specify a typescript config file that should be loaded.
 If not specified TypeDoc will look for 'tsconfig.json' in the current directory.

-#### Source file handling

 -   `--exclude <pattern>`<br>
     Exclude files by the given pattern when a path is provided as source.
     Supports standard minimatch patterns.
--   `--excludeNotDocumented`<br>
-    Only document items which have a doc comment.
-This option is useful, if you want to document only small part of your symbols and do not show the remaining ones in the documentation.

 #### Theming